 Review, preview, review

 OK, now I just sound like a bad and lazy student.
 But really, review the material you covered in class later the same day!
 It helps keep everything fresh in your brain and solidifies the knowledge you've picked up from attending lectures and taking notes.
 It also doesn’t hurt to preview future class material to prep for the next lecture.
-You don’t have to teach yourself, just know enough before you walk through those classroom doors (or log in to the online class).
+You don’t have to teach yourself, just know enough before the class starts.
 It will give you a chance to think of some questions for your instructor.

-I’m pretty introverted, so I never went out to parties or other social outings in my first year.
+I’m pretty introverted, so I never took part in any events in my first year.
 I was also from the other side of the country, and I didn’t have any friends who followed me to Dal.
 Let me tell you, I was SO lonely in my first year.
 I didn’t have friends who shared my interests, and I didn’t have a lot of friends I could rely on.
 So if my one best friend was busy, I was pretty much alone.
-For the love of the Dal Tiger, please go out and find some friends.
-A good way to meet people is through clubs and societies (that way you can meet people with similar goals and/or interests), or through social events put on by Dal After Dark or Residence Life.
-If you're not on campus (and social distancing makes bigger events impossible), look for small gatherings and virtual opportunities.
+For the love of the Dal Tiger, please connect with some new friends.
+A good way to meet people is through clubs and societies (that way you can meet people with similar goals and/or interests), or through events put on by Dal After Dark or Residence Life.
+A great way to find events and meet potential friends is through the Dal Mobile app!